"Though I've grown old, the bell still rings for me as it does for all who truly believe."

 The chime grows and grows until we realize it is coming from behind the crowd.
 Santa appears and invites children to join him on the upper level of Union Station.
 Santa gives each child a bell from his sleigh as passengers exit the building.
 Everyone should walk down Battery Street to return to their cars to avoid running into children who are passengers on the next train.

 The entire trip takes approximately one hour and 15 minutes including the boarding time of 15 minutes.
 This is a handicap accessible event.
-Please email us to let us know upon which train you are riding for details on handicap parking information.
-Send an email note to Special Services.
+Please email Special Services by December 2nd to let us know upon which train you are riding.
+Here are the details on handicap parking.
 Children with food allergies should bring their own cocoa and cookies.